Do you view the world through a spiritual lens? Are you fascinated by the intersection of religion and politics?

 Pay: Living Church told TWL that it does pay its writers, though “rates vary with length and experience.”

-Busted Halo is a Catholic-based publication that aims to “help people understand the Catholic faith, put it into practice in their everyday lives and share it with others.”
+Busted Halo is a Catholic-based publication that aims to “to share the Catholic faith in a fun and interactive way and provide creative resources for Catholics to use when sharing the faith with others.”
 Pitches are preferred, but they do accept unpublished submissions.

 Pay: Busted Halo told The Write Life that it pays $75 per article at typically 500-600 words per article.